shipwright-io/community/ships/0039-build-scheduler-opts.md

 As a developer, I want to select the OS and architecture of my build's node so that I can run builds on worker nodes with multiple architectures.

-#### Pod affinity - platform engineer/admin

-As a platform engineer/cluster admin, I want to set anti-affinity rules for build pods so that running builds are not scheduled/clustered on the same node.

 #### Taint toleration - cluster admin